Which teas are good for digestion?

+Licorice is an important ingredient of traditional medicine.
 Licorice root can be bought in any local grocery.
 To make Licorice root tea, you only add a teaspoon of the root into cold water and let it boil.

 Let the mixture steep for a few minutes before you strain the roots.

 Similar to the other teas you can add ginger, honey or lemon to add flavor.